kekuchan/swarmbject/docs/std/str/View.md

 to point to.
 * The starting index of the substring to point to in its array.
-* The length of the substring to copy to point to.
+* The length of the substring to point to.

 Returns: void.